The Greenhouse centre provides free health care services and housing and welfare advice for homeless people in Hackney.

 The service is for men and women who are sleeping rough, have a drug or alcohol problem, poor mental health, or who are simply struggling to keep a roof over their head.
 The welcoming centre provides a way to engage with these socially-excluded individuals, who can drop in informally.

-The Greenhouse is staffed by advice workers from Thames Reach and medical staff from the City and Hackney Primary Care Trust, including a dedicated nurse-practitioner.
+The Greenhouse is staffed by advice workers from Thames Reach and medical staff from NHS East London and the City, including a dedicated nurse-practitioner.

 The services provided at the Greenhouse include: